 Fortunately, it’s not.
 But you can manage it.

 However, there’s no one-size-fits-all hourglass syndrome solution.
 It takes serious work, especially if you’ve been stomach gripping for years.

-The first step towards recovery is awareness.
+The first step toward recovery is awareness.
 Increase your awareness when you’re stomach gripping when you don’t have to be.
 If you’re supposed to be working on your abs because it’s a gym day, that’s OK.
 But you should avoid gripping your stomach when you’re chilling at home, eating dinner or trying out clothes.
 With the latter, we know that people keep saying you should “keep your stomach in” when fitting clothes.
 Don’t listen to them.
 Instead, let your stomach relax to reverse the damage.

 Next, retrain your muscles.
 Abdominal massages and belly breathwork can help you do this.
 If you’re experiencing difficulty with these exercises, go down on all fours and let your stomach fall naturally.
 When you take relaxed breaths, the air shouldn’t fill your chest but your torso.
 If your shoulders rise when you breathe, you’re not breathing through your belly.

 If this is the case, continue relaxing the stomach area and fill it with air.
 Once you’ve mastered this move, proceed to more advanced exercises.
 Consider practicing these exercises while standing up or sitting down.